xames3/smart/docs/source/explained/docker/index.rst

 (host) running, and inside it, you have another OS (guest) running as a separate entity.
 VMs run like a regular application on your local machine.
 It's like running Windows on your Mac using `Parallels`_ or like running Linux on your Windows using `VirtualBox`_.

-Since a VM runs just like a regular application, it needs its own set of resources like CPU, memory, storage, and processing power.
+Since a VM runs just like a regular application, it needs its own set of dedicated resources like CPU, memory, storage, and processing power.
 It's thorough, but it's also heavy.
 Very heavy...
 I mean, you're running multiple OSes at the same time!

 .. picture:: ../../assets/media/vm-on-host
     :alt: Virtual Machine on a host MacBook Pro